nats-io/nats-site/content/blog/java-client-latency-benchmarking.md

 ### Options

-#### Server Url
+#### Server URL

-If your server is running on somewhere other than localhost:4222, you need to supply this information as the first parameter on the command line.
+If your server is running somewhere other than localhost:4222, you will need to supply this information as the first parameter on the command line.

 #### Latency Instruction